SartorialGrunt0/Awesome-Extruders/README.md

 <img src="bmg.png" width="495" height="330">

 [BMG gears](https://www.bondtech.se/product-category/extruders/bmg-series/?srsltid=AfmBOoqG_gRRpSIDdcMdXtBJIBlN_L-gR9r2ktUPrTVjUjdEChwsAM0k) are part of a kit from the popular BMG extruder created by Bondtech.
-They are available either as a standard kit, where the extruder and drive gear are two seperate pieces, and
-IDGA (Integrated Drive Gear assembly) where the extruder and drive gear a single piece.
+They are available either as a standard kit, where the extruder and drive gear are two seperate pieces, or as IDGA (Integrated Drive Gear Assembly), where the extruder and drive gear are a single piece.
 If your extruder supports it, opt for the IDGA variant for better layer stacking.
-These gear kits are avaialable from a wide variety of vendors and with many clone variants with a wide variety of quality control.
+These gear kits are avaialable from a wide variety of vendors.
+Be aware that many vendors sell clones that have a wide variety of quality control.

 - [Clockwork1](https://github.com/VoronDesign/Voron-Afterburner/releases)
 - [Clockwork2](https://github.com/VoronDesign/Voron-Stealthburner)